lemina-model/lemina-model/hello-lemina.md

 The Lemina method for business application development creates an environment that can streamline any new addition or update (including data items, business logic, business process flows, test cases, etc.).
 In the real world, there are already development environments for software engineers called CI/CD, which stands for Continuous Integration and Continuous Deployment.
 However, the Lemina development environment further covers requirement management with its unique process automation and streamlining features.

-The Lemina method employs three techniques to achieve its goals.
-The first technique is an **all-in-one document**, which includes everything from requirements, data structures, business logic, and source code that implements the business logic.
-Ideally, it should be written using Markdown syntax, which is text-based (helpful in displaying Pull Request diffs) and straightforward enough for anyone familiar with standard office software to learn in just a few days.
+The **Lemina method** employs three techniques to meet its goals.
+The first is an **all-in-one document**, encompassing requirements, data structures, business logic, and the source code that brings it to life.
+Ideally, it's written in *Markdown syntax*—text-based (easing Pull Request diffs) and simple enough for anyone familiar with office software to grasp in days.
 An all-in-one document represents and describes a Lemina account type or event type with multiple sections:

 * A form that visually represents data items
   * Mainly for people's consumption (e.g., U.S. Tax Return Form 1040\)